 Who Green Slip Insurance Covers

-Green slip and CTP insurance covers anyone injured by your vehicle, including:
+Green slip and CTP insurance cover anyone injured by your vehicle, including:

 - You and your passengers